Choosing the perfect soil and fertilizer for vining plants can make you break a sweat. On top of that, if the plant is English Ivy, good luck!

 Common Signs that You are Using the Wrong Potting Mix

-Below are the common signs the plant may display if the potting mix is not correct.
+Below are the common signs the plant may display if the potting mix is incorrect.

 - If your soil is giving an unpleasant odor, it is high time to check the soil quality you are using.